IanCostello/ChatSoftware/README.md

-# ChatSoftware
+#Chat Software - BETA
-*Chat Software - BETA
+###ChatC/ contains the client side code - Non of the graphics are final
-**ChatC/ contains the client side code - Non of the graphics are final **/me/iancostello/ contains the server side code
+###/me/iancostello/ contains the server side code